The December Traffic Bump: How to Prep Your Blog This Year

 - Look at their domain and the general authority of their site on the topic.
 Do they have a domain that’s more closely aligned with the topic than you?
 More blog posts/pages about the same topic?
 Consider how you can add more content/posts to support your existing top posts.

 This work is the hardest part for sure – and it takes time to do this for all 5-10 of your top posts.
-Start working on this one now to get it done by the start of the December Traffic Bump!
+Start working on this now so that you have a solid content plan for Q1 of 2025!

 4. Add/Optimize Affiliates in Your Top Posts